appsquickly/frankencover.it/README.md

 For now, the script, along with documentation is located on the gh-pages branch.

+## A big thank you to the following contributors:

+* <a href="https://github.com/alexargo">Alex Argo</a> : Testing & fixes for directories with unusual characters

 # LICENSE

 Apache License, Version 2.0, January 2004, http://www.apache.org/licenses/